CodeDifferently/lecture-slides/lectures/java/collections/arrays-vs-arraylists/content.md

 ## Remove an Item

 Array:
-* There is no way to remove and item from an array.
+* There is no way to remove an item from an array.
 * You will need to duplicate values into a new array sans the value to remove.

 ArrayList: